RealistikOsu/RealistikPP-RX/README.md

-# Akatsuki PP System
+# RealistikOsu PP System

-This is Akatsuki's pp system, a modified version of oppai-ng with relax in mind.
+This is RealistikOsu pp system, a modified version of oppai-ng with relax in mind.

 ## Usage